-This is the latest electronically available version of the National Gas Rules as at 21 November 2019.
+This is the latest electronically available version of the National Gas Rules as at 21 January 2021.

-This consolidated version of the National Gas Rules was last updated on 21 November 2019 as a result of the commencement of the following amendment:
+This consolidated version of the National Gas Rules was last updated on 21 January 2021 as a result of the commencement of the following amendment:

-National Gas Amendment (Minor changes) Rule 2019 No. 4.
+Schedule 2 of the National Gas Amendment (DWGM maintenance planning) Rule 2021 No. 4